atet/copilot/README.md

 ## AI Copilot Setup

-We will use the Continue extension to leverage Google Gemini to help us code within VSCode.
+We will use the Continue extension to leverage Google Gemini within VSCode.

-9. Search for "Conitue" in the Extensions search bar
+9. Search for "Continue" in the Extensions search bar
 10. Install the Continue extension from continue.dev
-11. Once it's done installing, click on the Continue icon in the left side menu
+11. Once the install completes, click on the Continue icon in the left side menu
 12. Click on "Select Model" and then "Add Chat Model"
 13. This will open a window that will allow you to select Gemini (see [Next Steps](#conclusion-and-next-steps) for local models):
    - Provider: "Google Gemini API"
-   - Model: "Gemini 2 Flash"
+   - Model: "Gemini 2.0 Flash"
    - API key: "`<ENTER YOUR API KEY FROM STEP #3>`"
 14. Click on Connect and now you can ask questions like, "*Hi Gemini, what is my API usage rate limit?*" (Note that your results will likely be different than mine)